 Kept for the future

 That wish has been honoured.
-In recent years the historic fishing cabin has been carefully restored with deep respect for its original character — jacked up and stabilised, given new roofing felt, and painted afresh outside — without changing what it is.
-It remains a living piece of heritage, off-grid and unhurried, exactly as Arneberg knew it.
+In recent years the historic fishing cabin has been carefully restored with deep respect for its original character – jacked up and stabilised, given new roofing felt, and painted afresh outside – without changing what it is.
+It remains a living piece of heritage, off-grid and unhurried, with the character Arneberg knew carefully preserved.